Emilio Pucci: Braniff Airways, NASA, and Lincoln

 In 1965, New York ad agency Jack Tinker and Associates was hired by Braniff International Airways to update their image.
 The agency's Mary Wells hired Alexander Girard to remodel the terminals, and Pucci to design new clothes for the hostesses.
-As the ads put it, it was "The End of the Plain Plane".

-Pucci would end up designing six complete collections for Braniff hostesses, pilots and ground crew between 1965 and 1974.
-A mark of his impact was that by 1968 Barbie had versions of all of his first four uniforms.
-These avant-garde creations were designed as individual components to be added or removed as weather dictated.
+Pucci designed six complete collections for Braniff hostesses, pilots and ground crew between 1965 and 1974.
+By 1968 Barbie had versions of all of his first four uniforms.
+These were designed as individual components to be added or removed as weather dictated.
 The uniforms included turtlenecks, T-shirts, crop jackets, and culottes.
-Among the more unusual innovations was a "bubble helmet" – a clear plastic hood worn by flight attendants between terminal building and aircraft to protect their hairdos from rain and the blast of jet engines.
-There were two designs of the "bubble helmet" that was dubbed RainDome by Braniff and Bola and Space Helmet by Emilio Pucci.
-The first edition, called a Bola, was a zippered version that ran down the center of the helmet and the second was a snap together version in place of the zipper called Space Helmet.
 Pucci incorporated Girard's "BI" logo into some of his prints.

-Pucci's influence extended to the Moon.
-He suggested the three bird motif for the design of the Apollo 15 mission patch, although the crew replaced his blues and greens with a more patriotic red, white, and blue, according to Apollo astronaut and retired U.S. Air Force Colonel Al Worden at a presentation, "Apollo 11: Behind the Scene", at the Whalehead Club in Corolla, North Carolina, 18 July 2019.
+Pucci suggested the three bird motif for the design of the Apollo 15 mission patch.

 From 1976 to 1983, Pucci chose exterior and interior colors and trim for a special Pucci Edition of the Lincoln Mark series of automobiles for the luxury Lincoln division of Ford Motor Company in the United States: a Mark IV in 1976, a Mark V from 1977 to 1979, and a Mark VI from 1980 to 1983, the details of the design changing slightly each year.

 Political career

-In addition to his work in fashion, Pucci contested the Florence–Pistoia district for the Italian Liberal Party in the Italian election of April 1963.
-He came second on their slate with 2,780 votes behind Vittorio Fossombroni, but the party only won one seat.
-However he succeeded Fossombroni in the Italian Chamber of Deputies in August of that year.
+Pucci contested the Florence–Pistoia district for the Italian Liberal Party in the Italian election of April 1963.
+He came second on their slate with 2,780 votes behind it:Vittorio Fossombroni, and the party won one seat.
+He succeeded Fossombroni in the Italian Chamber of Deputies in August of that year.

-He retained his seat in the 1968 election, but lost it in the 1972 election, despite being the district's top PLI candidate with 4,231 votes.
+He retained his seat in the 1968 election and lost it in the 1972 election, in which he was the district's top PLI candidate with 4,231 votes.